lewiswatson55/the-hex-fiddler/README.md

 # the-hex-fiddler
-Python Program to Convert ASCII to hex and then to 'dat 0x' format for use in AQA Assembly Language Simulator
+Python Program to Convert ASCII to hex and then to 'dat 0x' format for use in AQA Assembly Language Simulator.
+AQA Assembly Language Simulator: http://www.peterhigginson.co.uk/AQA/

 ## How to use: